sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

-Bhuvah, Svah, It has already been shown that "So'ham" "I am He" is Oṁ Thus this Mantra is [the Shirah of the Gāyatrī](# "The Mantra at p 61 n 5 always precedes the Gāyatri.")
-Thus concluding the exposition of the points (Lakshana) of the Mantra, Mahāvishnu says that the faithful Sādhaka who [worships with desire](# "That is Sakāma Sadhana or worship done to gain an object") obtains the fulfilment thereof and he who seeks Liberation gets it.
+Bhuvah, Svah, It has already been shown that "So'ham" "I am He" is Oṁ Thus this Mantra is the Shirah of the Gāyatrī[^249] Thus concluding the exposition of the points (Lakshana) of the Mantra, Mahāvishnu says that the faithful Sādhaka who worships with desire[^250] obtains the fulfilment thereof and he who seeks Liberation gets it.

+[^249]: "The Mantra at p 61 n 5 always precedes the Gāyatri."

+[^250]: "That is Sakāma Sadhana or worship done to gain an object"

  Then follow rules of ablutions in Gāyatrī Sādhana.
 Vv.
 40-45 deal with the Rishis, Devatās and metre of Pranava, the Vyāhritis and the Gāyatrī.
 The mode of doing Nyāsa is also stated.
-Verses 46-50 describe the way Upāsanā, Japa, [Svādhyāya](# "Rite whereby oneness of the Mantra with the Devata thereof is realised"), Prāṇāyāma and Dhyāna in Her subtle form, of the Gāyatrī are to be done V 60 gives a Dhyāna of [Tārinī (Gāyatrī)](# "She who saves for that is what of the Gayatri mantra does to its singer."), in her gross form with four faces which are white, yellow, red and black, Her body being composed of the 24 letters of the Gāyatrī V. 61 speaks of the worship of the Sun and His Shaktis.
+Verses 46-50 describe the way Upāsanā, Japa, Svādhyāya[^251], Prāṇāyāma and Dhyāna in Her subtle form, of the Gāyatrī are to be done V 60 gives a Dhyāna of Tārinī (Gāyatrī)[^252], in her gross form with four faces which are white, yellow, red and black, Her body being composed of the 24 letters of the Gāyatrī V. 61 speaks of the worship of the Sun and His Shaktis.
 Mahāvishnu concludes by saying "I have now spoken of the secret of the Vedas knowable only by very pure Yogīs He who in his Japa, Homa and Dhyāna worships Oṁkāra in this way is freed of all Karma and attains Liberation."

+[^251]: "Rite whereby oneness of the Mantra with the Devata thereof is realised"

+[^252]: "She who saves for that is what of the Gayatri mantra does to its singer."

 ————